-"reports" deserves thoughtful consideration in light of market reality which is substantially driven California's rate regulation system and the premium structures it creates.
+Since the major wildfires across California, homeowners in the wildland urban interface (WUI) continue to face insurance rate increases.
+There have also been reports of homeowners being "unable" to obtain insurance, non-renewals, and cancellations.
+Each of these "reports" deserves thoughtful consideration in light of market reality which has substantially driven California's rate regulation system and the premium structures it creates.

 There is a difference between insurance "rates" and the "premium" a particular homeowner pays to their insurer.
-In insurance regulatory parlance, "rate" means the average price to be paid by customers that will generate an adequate amount of money required to cover the insurer's anticipated expenses and make a reasonable rate of return.
-The "premium" that any particular homeowner pays is the result of the approved "rating plan" or "class plan" that uses a series of positive and negative factors to determine that actual price paid.
-This class plan spreads the cost required to cover insurer's losses, expenses, and return (all defined by DOI regulations) among the insurer's policyholders based on a set of factors also approved by DOI.
+In insurance regulatory parlance, "rate" means the average price to be paid by customers that will generate an adequate amount of money required to cover the insurer's anticipated expenses and make a reasonable rate of return.2 The "premium" that any particular homeowner pays is the result of the approved "rating plan" or "class plan" that uses a series of positive and negative factors to determine that actual price paid.
+This class plan spreads the cost required to cover insurer's losses, expenses, and return (all defined by CDI regulations) among the insurer's policyholders based on a set of factors also approved by CDI.
 Allocating premium within these rules is essentially a zero-sum game where a factor that reduces the premium charged in one area must be offset by a factor that increases the premium charged in another area.
 When those factors result in an insurer charging premium inadequate to pay the losses associated with a category of homes, that gap must be filled by higher premiums charged for categories of homes with lower losses.